numaproj/numaflow-go/pkg/source/examples/forward_message/README.md

 # Forward Message

-This is a simple User Defined Function example which receives a message and returns the message as is.
+This is a simple User Defined Source Data Transformer example which receives a message and forwards the message as is.